-Office: Rm.
-449, IAHS
+Office: IAHS Rm.
+449

-Liliana Coman is an Assistant Professor (permanent, teaching) within the School of Rehabilitation Science at McMaster University, Physiotherapy Program.
+Professor Coman is an Associate Professor (permanent, teaching) in the School of Rehabilitation Science, Physiotherapy Program.
 She is also the International Student Coordinator and the Department Education Coordinator (DEC) in the School of Rehabilitation Science.
-Liliana is originally from Romania, where she completed her MD degree at the Institute of Medicine and Pharmacy, Bucharest.
+Prof. Coman is originally from Romania, where she completed her MD degree at the Institute of Medicine and Pharmacy, Bucharest.
 She graduated with a BHSc degree in Physiotherapy from McMaster University and completed her Master of Science degree at University of Waterloo.

 Keywords: problem-based learning, theories for teaching and learning, student evaluations

 Prof. Coman is not currently accepting graduate students.

 Coman L & Solomon P. Problem Based Learning.
 In: Bradshaw MJ & Lowenstein AJ, editors.
 Innovative Teaching Strategies in Nursing and Related Health Professions.
 7th ed.
 Sudbury, MA: Jones & Bartlett Learning.
 2017. p.
 179-187.

 Gewurtz RE, Coman L, Dhillon S, Jung B, Solomon P. Problem-based learning and theories of teaching and learning in health professional education.
 Journal of Perspectives in Applied Academic Practice.
 2016;4(1):59-70.